Grade Moderation – Basic experience

 This is because once a marker Publishes a mark and feedback, these will normally be visible to students in the Assignments, Quizzes, or Discussions tool and in other places like Class Progress unless the assignment, quiz, or discussion is also hidden.

-This applies even if the associated grade item and any grade item category to which it is attached is hidden in My Grades.
+This applies even if the associated grade item and any grade item category to which it is attached is hidden in the grade book (My Grades).

 An assignment mark can be published to My Grades without releasing the mark and feedback to students.
 See Hide marks on publication under Finalise assignments.
 Using this method, markers can publish marks and feedback to My Grades after the assignment has been marked.
 Marks can be released to students later after moderation is complete.